CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 If you have Mac or Windows [this](http://insti.physics.sunysb.edu/~siegel/unicode.html) should work.

 ## Install
-Download mth file from this repo.
+Download <a id="raw-url" href="https://github.com/CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/blob/master/mth">mth file</a> from this repo.

-Paste it to /usr/share/X11/xkb/symbols.
+Paste it to /usr/share/X11/xkb/symbols:

 ```
 sudo cp /path/to/file/mth /usr/share/X11/xkb/symbols